Low-reheating scenario in dark Higgs inflation and its impact on dark photon dark matter production: Dark matter

+It is clear from Eq.~\eqref{eqn:DM-density} that the DM relic density $\Omega_{W_D} h^2$ is proportional to the DM yield $Y_{W_D}$.

-In this work, we utilise {\tt micrOMEGAs} (v6.2.3)~\cite{Belanger:2001fz} which solves the Boltzmann equation numerically using the freeze-out or freeze-in mechanism, depending on the DM interaction strength with the visible sector and the reheating temperature $T_{\rm reh}$ considered.
+It is to be noted that in the present work, we utilise {\tt micrOMEGAs} (v6.2.3)~\cite{Belanger:2001fz} which solves the Boltzmann equation numerically using the freeze-out or freeze-in mechanism, depending on the DM interaction strength with the visible sector and the reheating temperature $T_{\rm reh}$ considered.
 The characteristic quantity is

 which indicates how fast the DM number density changes from its equilibrium number density.
 For a change in the scale factor $\delta a / a < 10^{-3}$, if $|\Delta| < 10^{-2}$, then the DM is called the WIMP-type DM; otherwise, it is called the FIMP-type DM candidate \cite{Belanger:2024yoj}.
 Thus, when solving the Boltzmann equation, {\tt micrOMEGAs} first checks if DM satisfies the WIMP condition.
 If the WIMP condition is satisfied, then it tries to find the maximum value of $a$ and starts solving the Boltzmann equation with the DM initial value $z = z_{\rm eq} + \delta z$.
 If the WIMP condition fails to be satisfied, the Boltzmann equation is solved from $a=1$ with the initial abundance of DM fixed to zero using the freeze-in mechanism.